konstanciaa/capitals-quiz/README.md

 ## Bugs

 #### Solved bugs
-+ score was always 0 no matter how many right answers were chosen.
+Score was always 0 no matter how many right answers were chosen.
 + the function which returns value of the selected input compared it to the answer's id, not to the value itself.
 + the code was changed so now it checks if the selected input is equal to the correct answer's value.